mpriessner/CAFI/README.md

 Link to the paper: WILL BE ADDED SOON

 ## What is this?
-CAFI provides a Deep Learning-based temporal super-resolution for fast bioimaging.
-It increases the frame rate of any microscope modality by interpolating an image in between two consecutive images via “intelligent” interpolation, providing a 2x increase in temporal resolution.
-Here we provide the modifide repositories of DAIN and Zooming SlowMo used in the CAFI 4 Microscopy Google Colab notebooks.
+Content-aware frame interpolation (CAFI) provides a Deep Learning-based temporal super-resolution for fast bioimaging.
+It increases the frame rate of any microscope modality by interpolating an image in between two consecutive images via “intelligent” interpolation, providing a 2x increase in temporal or/and axial resolution.
+Here we provide the modified repositories of DAIN and Zooming SlowMo used in the CAFI 4 Microscopy Google Colab notebooks.

 <table>
   <tr>